Universal Seesaw Pati-Salam Model with P for Strong CP: Other aspects of the model

 \subsection{Exact parity symmetric version}

 In the Higgs potential of Eq. (\ref{eq:Higgspot}), we allowed for the soft breaking of parity symmetry by the dimension-two scalar mass terms with $\mu_L^2 \neq \mu_R^2$.
 A fully realistic model can arise if we set $\mu_L^2 = \mu_R^2$, in which case parity is only spontaneously broken~\cite{Hall:2018let}.
 This scenario requires the parity symmetry breaking scale to coincide with the scale $\mu_c$ where the SM Higgs quartic coupling becomes zero when extrapolated to high energies.
 This occurs around $\mu_c \sim 10^{11}$ GeV.
-As emphasized in Ref.~\cite{Hall:2018let}, such a version of the model has the attractive feature that, despite having multiple scales and Higgs bosons, the fine-tuning required to obtain a light Higgs boson of mass 125 GeV is the same as in the SM.
+As emphasized in Ref.~\cite{Hall:2018let}, such a version of the model has the attractive feature that, despite having multiple scales and Higgs bosons, it does not introduce an additional independent Higgs-sector tuning beyond the usual electroweak tuning.
+More precisely, even in the absence of additional particle physics thresholds, the SM is expected to be embedded in a theory including gravity, with a high cutoff such as the Planck scale.
+Keeping the weak scale much smaller than this cutoff already requires the usual tuning of the Higgs mass parameter.
+In the exact parity-symmetric version of the present model, \(H_L\) and \(H_R\) share a single parity-symmetric quadratic mass parameter.
+The hierarchy \(\kappa_L\ll \kappa_R\) still requires a tuning, but this tuning is tied to the same Higgs sector tuning rather than being an additional independent one.
+Schematically, this gives

+Thus the total tuning is of the same order as the usual SM electroweak tuning with cutoff \(\Lambda\).

+The same setup also explains why the parity-breaking scale is tied to \(\mu_c\).
+In the exact parity limit, the potential has an approximate enlarged symmetry near the parity scale, and after \(H_R\) gets the large VEV, the SM Higgs doublet appears as the pseudo-Goldstone direction.
+This gives the matching condition \(\lambda_{\rm SM}(\mu_P)\simeq 0\), up to threshold corrections.

 How does this critical value $\mu_c$ compare with the parity restoration scale $\mu_P = 5.2 \times 10^{13}$ GeV inferred from the equality $g_{2L} = g_{2R}$?
 The small difference in the two scales $\mu_c $ and $\mu_P$ can be explained by threshold corrections near the PS scale.
 The SM Higgs doublet has couplings with the physical scalars of the full theory that have masses of order the PS scale.
 These include $\chi^u$, $\chi^d_{1,2}$ and $\sigma_R$.
 Such cross-couplings can increase the value of $\mu_c$ from its SM value by a factor of $(10-100)$, provided that some of the masses of these heavy fields are slightly below the PS scale.
 Examining the scalar mass spectrum specified in Sec.~\ref{sec:sec3}, we see no contradiction with such a choice.
 Thus, the model proposed here can be realized with exact parity symmetry.